-- The Lunar Exalted have this as a power in the shape of Inevitable Genius Insight.
+- The Lunar have this as a power in the shape of Inevitable Genius Insight.

-- Dwarf Fortress: In this game, your dorfs will sometimes be taken by a 'strange mood', which will cause them to find a workshop, kick out whoever's using it, and lock themselves up in it.
+- Dwarf Fortress: In this game, your dorfs will sometimes be taken by a "strange mood", which will cause them to find a workshop, kick out whoever's using it, and lock themselves up in it.
 They will then start either yelling, mumbling, or drawing the materials they want, unless they're psychotically depressed, in which case they'll either steal a corpse or kill a dwarf and use his remains to make their project.
-The will never leave for food, booze, or rest.
+They will never leave for food, booze, or rest.
 If you get them all the materials they want, they'll create a valuable artifact and instantly gain legendary experience in the field of whatever they were making (with the exception of one mood).
-Failure to get them the materials, however, will cause the dorf to slip into incurable insanity and invariably die (and in the case of one flavor of insanity, try to take your other dwarves down with them).
+Failure to get them the materials, however, will cause the dorf to slip into incurable insanity and invariably die (and, in the case of one flavor of insanity, try to take your other dorfs down with them).

 - Girl Genius is the Trope Namer.
 When Sparks

 - In the Whateley Universe, Devisers (Mad Scientist types) have a penchant for going into their Madness Place every now and then.
-It's so prevalent amongst those portions of the student body that the cafeteria even offers 'Deviser Specials', comprised of finger food and other offerings edible on the fly.
+It's so prevalent among those portions of the student body that the cafeteria even offers "Deviser Specials", comprised of finger food and other offerings edible on the fly.

-- Gear from Static Shock has a tendency to go into one of these and come out with a whole bunch of high tech gadgets.
+- Static Shock: Gear has a tendency to go into one of these and come out with a whole bunch of high tech gadgets.

-- "Its About Time" sees her go even deeper into this place when she tries to avoid a horribly unspeakable evil her future-self warned her about.
-She disaster proofs the whole town, goes to Tartarus and back, then locks herself in her laboratory and doesn't eat or sleep for an entire week as she tries to avert the crisis.
+- "It's About Time" sees her go even deeper into this place when she tries to avoid a horrible, unspeakable evil her future-self warned her about.
+She disaster-proofs the whole town, goes to Tartarus and back, then locks herself in her laboratory and doesn't eat or sleep for an entire week as she tries to avert the crisis.
 What did future!Twilight want to warn her about?
 Not to go creepily obsessive about the future.

 - Nikola Tesla had this in Real Life.
 Then again, it makes sense for him, as he

 - Henry Cavendish was apparently never able to leave this state due to (at a bare minimum) crippling shyness.
-As a child he supposedly locked himself in a room and derived all of Euclid's laws by hand.
-He ended up doing important work in just about every field of physics (including ones that didn't yet exist) as an adult but never published any of it.
+As a child, he supposedly locked himself in a room and derived all of Euclid's laws by hand.
+He ended up doing important work in just about every field of physics (including ones that didn't exist yet) as an adult but never published any of it.

 - Though generally a mild case when it happens, people with ADD and/or ADHD can sometimes be struck with a brief flash of inspiration.
-The idea must either be acted upon immediately or nearly forgotten and needing potentially hours of concentration to recover any of it), so they slip into this.
+The idea must either be acted upon immediately or forgotten (requiring potentially hours of concentration to recover any of it), so they slip into this.
 Also happens when they're working on something they're interested in.
 It's called "hyperfocusing".